Living Abroad

-Do the recent politics in the U.S. elections and deep divisions in the country make you feel a need to escape?
-Do you feel an urge to relocate for a year, four, or more until sanity prevails in the U.S. given all the national stresses since the 2016 election?
+Do the recent politics in U.S. elections and deep divisions in the country make you feel a need to escape and drive an urge to move?
+Do you feel an urge to relocate for four years or more until sanity prevails in the U.S.?

-This may be much easier to pull off than you think, especially with a very strong dollar.
+This may be much easier to pull off than you think, especially with a very strong dollar and the incredible increase in long-term digital nomad visas worldwide.

-Here's how to check out for the next year or more under various visa scenarios.
-Done right, any of these options can lead to lower monthly expenses and less expensive health care.
+Here's where and how to check options out for the next year or more under various visa scenarios.
+Done right, any of these options can lead to lower monthly expenses, less expensive health care, and a better quality of life.

 Option 1 — Permanent Residency in Another Country